Skip to content

 We will not recommend a specific audiologist; however, our online Find a Professional tool can help you find private clinics in your area.

-In order to practice in BC, an audiologist has to be a registrant with the College of Speech and Hearing Health Professionals of BC (CSHHPBC).
+In order to practice in BC, an audiologist has to be a registrant with the College of Health and Care Professionals of BC.
 Check the registry to insure that the individual is listed.

 For your protection, we recommend that you contact the College if an unqualified person is posing as an audiologist.

 Speech and Hearing BC is a member-driven association; we do not respond to concerns or complaints from consumers.
-If you have a concern, the College of Speech and Hearing Health Professionals of BC protects the public and will listen to your concerns.
+If you have a concern, the College of Health and Care Professionals of BC protects the public and will listen to your concerns.

 Please contact them at:

-College of Speech and Hearing Health Professionals of BC
+College of Health and Care Professionals of BC

 Audiologists will list their university degree, typically MSc (Master of Science) or MA (Master of Arts) depending on the University program.
 If the professional has a doctorate in Audiology, they will list Au.D.
 In most cases, professionals only list their highest degree.

-RAUD (Registered Audiologist) means that the person is registered with College of Speech and Hearing Health Professionals of BC and is licensed to practice in BC.
+RAUD (Registered Audiologist) means that the person is registered with College of Health and Care Professionals of BC and is licensed to practice in BC.
 The audiologist may have completed additional professional training to become certified in certain specialty areas.
 They will note this at the end of their title, for example “Certified in Cochlear Implant Management”.

 Aud(C) or Certified in Audiology by SAC means that the professional is a certified member of our national association, Speech-Language and Audiology Canada.